holoviz/lumen/docs/getting_started/build_an_app.md

 ## Building the app
 This section will walk through the steps to creating the app.
 Create a file named `penguins.yaml`.
 The first thing which is needed is a source.
-Here we will add a penguin source from a file that contains a penguin's table.
+Here we will add file source that will fetch data about individual penguins of three different and various measurement about them (such as the length of their bill).

 Then launch the app with `lumen serve penguins.yaml --autoreload` in your terminal and open `http://localhost:5006` in your browser of choice.
 By using `--autoreload`, the dashboard automatically refreshes and updates the application whenever we make changes to the YAML file.